 Advocating Ad: The Paintings of Ad Reinhardt

 This writing was spurred by a visit to various New York City museums, and discovering there was not a single Ad Reinhardt painting on view.

 It’s baffling to me how Ad Reinhardt has remained relatively ignored and underestimated by the art world.
-Contemporaries I personally find dramatically less compelling in comparison, including Mark Rothko, Willem de Kooning and Franz Kline, are lavished with attention and praise while he is neglected.
+Contemporaries I personally find dramatically less compelling in comparison, including Mark Rothko, Willem de Kooning and Franz Kline (not to negate their own value, of course), are lavished with attention and praise while he is neglected.